eProsima/fastdds-visualizer-plugin/docs/rst/installation/docker.rst

 Fast DDS Suite
 ==============

-eProsima distributes a Docker image with several features and applications regarding dds, including the |ddsvisualizer|.
+eProsima distributes a Docker image with several features and applications regarding dds, including the |eplotjuggler|.
 Check section :ref:`dds_suite` to learn how to download and use the |suite|.